Sleep Hygiene Tips for Shift Workers

 Managing Social and Family Life

 Communicate your sleep needs to your family and friends.
-Set boundaries to ensure your sleep is undisturbed.
+Establish limits to guarantee your sleep remains uninterrupted.
 For instance, ask household members to keep noise levels down during their designated sleep hours and avoid scheduling social activities during this time.

 Staying Awake and Alert During Shifts